cohstats/coh3-stats/README.md

 #### Utilize images from the game

-You can use function getIconsPathOnCDN where you can pass the image name or the full path and it should automatically resolve it on our hosting https://github.com/cohstats/coh3-stats/blob/master/src/utils.ts#L22 If the image is not found there, you can always add it to the /public folder.
+You can use the function getIconsPathOnCDN where you can pass the image name or the full path and it should automatically resolve it on our hosting https://github.com/cohstats/coh3-stats/blob/master/src/utils.ts#L22 If the image is not found there, you can always add it to the /public folder.